 After testing more than 60 small appliances including pod coffee machines, espresso machines, and standard drip machines, our pick for the best coffee machine is the.
 It makes one of the best cups we’ve ever tasted, plus its compact size and sleek design make it an excellent addition to any kitchen.

-The Bonavita 1900TS isn’t the only coffee machine that’ll brew you a great cup though.
-We’ve also included our picks for the best on-demand coffee maker, the best “keep it hot” coffee maker, the best single-cup maker, and the best combo coffee and espresso machine for those who like a coffee shop-style experience.
+The Bonavita Connoisseur isn’t the only coffee machine that’ll brew you a great cup, though.
+We’ve also included our picks for the best programmable coffee maker, the coffee maker with the best pot, the best K-Cup coffee maker, and the best combo coffee and espresso machine for those who like a coffee shop-style experience.

 At a glance

-- The Best “Keep it Hot” Coffee Maker: Mr. Coffee Optimal Brew
+- The best coffee pot: Mr. Coffee Optimal Brew

-Possibly the last drip-coffee machine you’ll ever want to own, Bonavita’s 1900TS aims to revolutionize the at-home coffee experience.
-The 1900TS takes up little more than a sliver of real estate in your kitchen with its incredibly compact design, which prevents it from sticking out like a sore thumb.
+Possibly the last drip-coffee machine you’ll ever want to own, the Bonavita Connoisseur is an improvement over its already stellar predecessor, the BV1900TS.
+The Connoisseur takes up little more than a sliver of real estate in your kitchen with its incredibly compact design, which prevents it from sticking out like a sore thumb.

 Aesthetics aside, this Bonavita model packs a serious punch, arguably producing the best cup of drip coffee you’ll ever taste.
 It does so by utilizing the underused process of pre-infusion, which wets the coffee grounds a few minutes before brewing.
 Pre-infusion allows for your coffee to extract evenly, producing a more consistent brew — and a hell of a good cup of coffee.

-Moreover, the device’s thermal 8-cup carafe keeps the coffee piping hot (around 150 degrees Fahrenheit) for nearly four hours after the brew cycle completes.
-Compact, sleek, and efficient, Bonavita’s 1900TS is the cream of the coffee-maker crop.
+Moreover, the device’s thermal 8-cup carafe keeps the coffee piping hot for hours after the brew cycle completes.
+Compact, sleek, and efficient, this machine is the cream of the coffee-maker crop.

 Why we picked the Cuisinart DCC-3200: